SandyShores73/Restormer/client/README.md

 - **Upload progress & refetch cues** – file uploads emit realtime percentages and the dashboard shows when the client is refreshing job telemetry, making long GPU runs predictable.
-- **Restormer mode matrix & bulk batching** – choose between denoising, motion deblur, or defocus correction, control 1x–5x passes, and queue up to 25 images in a single batch with automatic archive downloads.
+- **Luma mode matrix & bulk batching** – choose between denoising, motion deblur, or defocus correction, control 1x–5x passes, and queue up to 25 images in a single batch with automatic archive downloads.